 Criteria JORC Code explanation Commentary Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
 All core is logged to a level of detail to support future use in a mineral resource calculation.
 Qualitative: Lithology, alteration, mineralisation.
 Quantitative: Vein percentage, sulphide percentage.
 All holes for their entire length are logged.
 All core is photographed.
 Sub- sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
 The core is cut using an automatic core saw, half core is sampled.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their Certified Reference Material (Standards) and blanks are submitted with batches (1 in every 25 samples).
+At the laboratory the core sample is crushed to <2mm and then pulverised to achieve 85% passing 75 μm Quality of assay data and The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+Samples are analysed using a 4-acid digest with an ICP_OES finish for 33 elements and Fire Assay 25g charge with MS finish for Au, Pt and Pd. laboratory tests For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their Selected samples are also analysed using a Nickel Sulphide Collection Fire Assay 25g charge with MS finish for Au, Pt, Pd, Rh, Ru, Os, Ir to a 1ppb detection limit.